Annual Pilgrimage to Walk in the Footsteps of Brian Boru

 Not included in the cost of your tour

-The cost for this amazing tour is 1,650 Euros - approximately $1,750 per person based on current Euro to Dollar exchange rates.
+The costs for this amazing tour is $1,995 based on current Euro to Dollar exchange rates.
 All payments will be in Euros at the time of the booking (your credit card company will do the conversion for you).
-Single rooms will cost an extra 459 Euro per person.
+The cost is based on the sharing of a twin or double room.
+The single supplement will be Euro 579 per person.

 Upgrade to Dromoland Castle Hotel